jsenv/core/docs/bundling/build-api.md

   })
   ```

-- For bundle using `commonjs` format
+- For build using `commonjs` format

   ```js
   const { answer } = require("foo")